Immiora/the-narrow/wiki/objects/EasternStar.md

 ### Eastern Star

-A diamond neckless stolen from lady [Alida Dubois](AlidaDubois) after one of her parties.
+A diamond neckless stolen from lady [Alida DuBois](AlidaDuBois) after one of her parties.
 Assumed to be have been stolen by [Ghost](Ghost)